mrzac/sac2mat/README.md

 * export spectra to XSL, DAT or MAT files.

 This program has been coded for Quadstar 32 bits - version 7.03.
-Tested on Microsoft Windows 7/8/10 and with Mathworks Matlab R2013+.
+This code has been tested on Microsoft Windows 7/8/10 and with Mathworks Matlab R2013+.

 ## How to use sac2mat?
 ### Prerequisites